-Why Choose Zero Waste Shampoo & Conditioner?
+Why Choose Plastic-Free & Zero Waste Shampoo & Conditioner?

 • The OECD estimates that only 9% of plastic is actually recycled.
 So even if regular shampoo bottles are diligently put into curb-side recycling, chances are, they’ll end up in landfills and breaking down into microplastics.